DNALinux/ai/README.md

 1. **Configuration**:
    - Open `~/ai/src/config_template.yaml` to set up the directory paths for storing your data and Chroma database.
 You do not need to create them manually; just specify where they should be, and they will be automatically created:
      - `input_dir`: Directory for PDF, HTML files, and URLs.
+     - `urls_path`: Path to a file named urls.txt where you put all the urls.
      - `output_dir`: Directory where TextExtractor will store all `.txt` files (for debugging purposes).
      - `chroma_db_dir`: Directory where your Chroma database will be stored.
      - `chroma_db_name`: Collection name for your Chroma database.